pmean/build-website/text/01/random42.md

 number generating function in most software.
 In Microsoft Excel, for example, you would use the RAND() function.
 The table below shows what you would get.
 Actually, you will get something different.
-If it weren\'t different, your numbers wouldn\'t be random, would they?
+If it weren't different, your numbers wouldn't be random, would they?

 `T1 0.02338 T2 0.00018 T3 0.50797 T1 0.03322 T2 0.35942 T3 0.23288 T1 0.59740 T2 0.63826 T3 0.20776 T1 0.47897 T2 0.90778 T3 0.41530`